curl/curl/docs/DEPRECATE.md

 # Items to be removed from future curl releases

-If any of these deprecations is a cause for concern for you, please email the curl-library mailing list as soon as possible and explain to us why this is a problem for you and how your use case can't be satisfied properly using a work around.
+If any of these deprecated features is a cause for concern for you, please email the curl-library mailing list as soon as possible and explain to us why this is a problem for you and how your use case can't be satisfied properly using a work around.

 ## axTLS backend